‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 “ I do not agree with commutation of any sentence of any individual who committed violence against law enforcement,” Patel responded.

-When pressed about cases in which rioters beat and injured law enforcement at the Capitol, Patel repeated his position, offering a rare moment of departure from Trump’s policies.
+When pressed about cases where rioters beat and injured law enforcement at the Capitol, Patel repeated his position, offering a rare moment of departure from Trump’s policies.

 “Senator, I have not looked at all 1,600 individual cases.
 I have always advocated for imprisoning those that cause harm to our law enforcement and civilian communities,” Patel said.